Title: Office Manager

 The Immigration Institute of the Bay Area was founded in 1918, and its mission is to welcome, educate and serve immigrants, refugees and their families as they join and contribute to the community.
 Our core work is the provision of high quality, low cost immigration legal services that we provide throughout the Bay Area, as well as through collaborative efforts with local and regional service providers.
 IIBA offers a team-oriented, collegial and collaborative work environment.
 We pride ourselves on providing excellent service to our clients, and we know our organization runs on the hard work and dedication of our passionate employees.

 At IIBA, we have a clear vision: to be the place where a diverse mix of talented people want to come, to stay, and to do their best work.
 IIBA’s dedication to promoting diversity, multiculturalism, and inclusion is reflected in the work that we do.
-We are committed to equity and believe deeply in the value of diversity of race, sexual orientation, gender identify, religion, ethnicity, national origin and all the other wonderful characteristics that make us human.
+We are committed to equity and believe deeply in the value of diversity of race, sexual orientation, gender identity, religion, ethnicity, national origin and all the other wonderful characteristics that make us human.

 The Office Manager is the senior administrative position for the IIBA’s Redwood City Offices.
 The Office Manager develops and manages the administrative systems and procedures for both Redwood City offices, supervises Administrative Assistant(s), and ensures administrative support to the caseworkers, Program Director, and Director of Programs.
 The Office Manager will ensure the smooth running of the office and help improve procedures and day-to-day operations.